-The Campus utilizes multiple mediums to disseminate information to students, staff and the College community.
-This includes Rave and Alertus mass notification, email, flat screen monitors, electronic tickers, web site, Facebook, Twitter, text messaging thru Tip Now, and an emergency PA system.
-MCC students, faculty and staff can sign up for RAVE Alerts mass notification for emergency alerts and timely notifications at www.getrave. com/login/mchenry.
+The campus utilizes multiple mediums to disseminate information to students, staff and the College community.
+This includes Rave and Alertus mass notification, email, flat screen monitors, electronic tickers, web site, Facebook, Twitter, fire alarms, weather siren, lightning detection, and an emergency PA system.
+MCC students, faculty and staff can sign up for RAVE Alerts mass notification for emergency alerts and timely notifications at www. getrave.com/login/mchenry.
 The above mediums serve to increase communication while reducing the likelihood and opportunity for unsafe activity on campus.